reazwrahman/stock-manager-api/README.md

 ## To run a container on public internet
 - build the docker image from root dir: `docker build -t stock-manager-api .`
 - to run the container: `docker run -d -p <target_port>:8080 stock-manager-api`
+- API is live on the public internet at: https://stock-manager.reaz-projects.uk/health

 ### Optional docker commands
 - to verify docker daemon is running: `sudo docker ps`